SharePoint/sp-dev-docs/docs/solution-guidance/replace-files-deployed-using-modules-in-sharepoint-farm-solutions.md

 If you deployed files declaratively by using modules in farm solutions, learn how to transform them into new solutions that update references to files and provide similar functionality by using the client object model (CSOM).
 In the past, modules were used to deploy files such as master pages and page layouts.

+> [!IMPORTANT]
+> Farm solutions cannot be migrated to SharePoint Online.
+By applying the techniques and code described in this article, you can build a new solution with similar functionality that your farm solutions provide, update references to files, and then the new solution can be deployed to SharePoint Online.
+You can then disable the feature and retract the previous farm solution.
+>
+> The code in this article requires additional code to provide a fully working solution.
+For example, this article does not discuss how to authenticate with Office 365, how to implement required exception handling, and so on.
+For additional code samples, see the [Office 365 Developer Patterns and Practices project](https://github.com/SharePoint/PnP).

+> [!NOTE]
+> The code in this article is provided as-is, without warranty of any kind, either express or implied, including any implied warranties of fitness for a particular purpose, merchantability, or non-infringement.

 This article describes how to use the transformation process to:

 - Upload and update references to master pages